9 – Sheils Event

 During the last fifteen years, David Rendall has spoken to audiences on every inhabited continent.
-His clients include the US Air Force and the Australian Government, as well as companies in the Fortune 500 including, AT&T, State Farm Insurance and Ralph Lauren.
+His clients include the US Air Force, Australian Government, and Fortune 50 companies such as Microsoft, AT&T, United Health Group, Fannie Mae, and State Farm.

 David has a doctor of management degree in organizational leadership, as well as a graduate degree in psychology.
-He is the author of three books:
+He is the author of four books:

 - The Four Factors of Effective Leadership